Reviewed by: Edward Bernacki, MD, MPH

-Sweltering heat and humidity, cooling off at Barton Springs, or sitting under a porch fan listening to Cicadas in the late afternoon, these are the trademarks of a typical Austin summer day.
+Sweltering heat and humidity, cooling off at Barton Springs, or sitting under a porch fan listening to cicadas in the late afternoon, these are the trademarks of a typical Austin summer day.
 As idyllic as summer seems for most of us, each year, extreme heat and humid conditions affect thousands of outdoor workers causing a range of heat illness that can affect anyone at any age in any condition.
-And, with temperatures already reaching 100 degrees in early June, we may be looking at a record-breaking summer heat wave this year.
+And, with temperatures reaching over 100 degrees, we may be looking at a record-breaking summer heat wave this year.

-The UT Health Austin WorkLife Occupational Health and Injury Clinic works closely with employers and employees to help educate, advise and care for individuals who may be most at risk for heat-related conditions.
-As seen in the chart below many risk factors contribute to heat-related illness such as rhabdomyolysis, heat exhaustion, fainting and heat rash.
+UT Health Austin’s WorkLife Occupational Health, Walk-In, and Travel Clinic works closely with employers and employees to help educate, advise, and care for individuals who may be most at risk for heat-related conditions.
+As seen in the chart below, many risk factors contribute to heat-related illness, such as rhabdomyolysis, heat exhaustion, fainting, and heat rash:

 Heat rash may appear if a worker’s clothing is too restrictive.
 Tight clothing traps sweat close to the skin blocking the sweat glands.
 Sweat is unable to evaporate causing a red rash to appear.
-The rash will appear bumpy and red, and give off a prickly or hot sensation.
-It is important to remove tight or restrictive clothing and let the skin cool and air out.
+The rash will appear bumpy and red as well as give off a prickly or hot sensation.
+It is important to remove tight or restrictive clothing to let the skin cool and air out.

-Dr. Edward Bernacki, Executive Director for UT Health Austin’s WorkLife clinic, says acclimating to the heat in the early days of summer is key to preventing heat-related illness.
-In a recent interview with KXAN, he explains how people usually need two weeks to acclimate to working in the heat.
-It is important to remember to build up your heat tolerance slowly, you should wear light, sun protective clothing, and make sure to hydrate regularly.
-Dr. Bernacki compares it to being on a sports team, he explains that football teams do not run out to practice in full pads on the first day, they start with shorts, shirts, a helmet, and participate in lighter, less intense practices with frequent water breaks.
-As the two weeks pass, coaches incrementally add more gear and a little more intensity to the workouts until athletes are able to fully gear up and practice at their highest level.
+Executive Director for UT Health Austin’s WorkLife Clinic Edward Bernacki, MD, MPH, says acclimating to the heat in the early days of summer is key to preventing heat-related illness.
+In an interview with KXAN, Dr. Bernacki explains how people usually need two weeks to acclimate to working in the heat.
+It is important to remember to build up your heat tolerance slowly, wear light, sun protective clothing, and make sure to hydrate regularly.
+He compares working in the heat to being on a sports team, explaining that football teams do not run out on the field in full pads on the first day, they start with shorts, shirts, a helmet, and participate in lighter, less intense practices with frequent water breaks.
+As the two weeks pass, coaches incrementally add more gear and a little more intensity to the workouts until athletes are able to fully gear up for practice.
 He advocates for the same incremental build-up for those who work outside during the summer.

 Mind the Humidity

 Humidity is as important as high temperatures when planning outdoor activities or work.
 Yes, humidity can mean the difference in how quickly a person may recover from heat exposure.
 When relative humidity is 75%, you cannot count on sweating alone to cool your body.
 However, high humid conditions and heat close to 100 degrees make it difficult to cool a person down.
-It is very important to cool a person suffering from heat illness’ whole body as soon as possible on high humidity days.
-A pool of water is usually the fastest way to cool a body, but if you do not have access to a pool or lake, use water-cooled or cooling garments or wet towels to help bring down body temperature as well.
-In less humid conditions, it may be easier to cool someone down with cool compresses, water and get them to rest in a cool, shady location.
+It is very important to cool a person’s whole body as soon as possible on high humidity days if they are suffering from heat illness.
+A pool of water is usually the fastest way to cool a body, but if you do not have access to a pool or lake, use water-cooled or cooling garments or wet towels to help bring down the body temperature.
+In less humid conditions, it may be easier to cool someone down using cool compresses, water, or by getting them to rest in a cool, shady location.

-- Take time to acclimate to the heat.
-It usually takes at least two weeks – you cannot rush it.
+- Take time to acclimate to the heat: It usually takes at least two weeks – don’t rush it.

-- Dress lightly for the weather.
-Wear breathable materials like cotton that are lightweight.
+- Dress lightly for the weather: Wear breathable materials that are lightweight, such as cotton.

-- Take frequent water breaks - 8 ounces of water every 20 minutes - no less no more - no more because you can over hydrate.
+- Take frequent water breaks: Drink 8 ounces of water every 20 minutes - no less, no more, because you can over-hydrate.
 Thirst should always be the best indicator of your need for water.

-- Limit work or play during the hottest part of the day; instead plan outside activities in the early morning or late afternoon.
+- Limit work or play during the hottest part of the day: Plan outside activities in the early morning or late afternoon.

-- If you do work in the heat OSHA and The National Institute for Occupational Safety and Health (NIOSH) have developed a helpful Heat App to help quickly assess the heat index and read tips to keep you safe during the day.
+- Check the heat index and follow heat safety tips: If you do work in the heat, the Occupational Safety and Health Administration (OSHA) and the National Institute for Occupational Safety and Health (NIOSH) have developed a helpful Heat App to help quickly assess the heat index.
+It also offers heat safety tips to keep you safe during the day.
 You can download it here for Apple and Android: OSHA/NIOSH Heat App.